 The experimental system was successfully installed in a restaurant to evaluate its performance.
 But the work didn’t stop there.
 We then set up a consortium with Dext, William Jackson Food Group and DCI Refrigeration, and successfully applied for funding through the competitive Innovate UK Improving Food Supply Chain Efficiency.
 The result was a £600K project to develop a fully-fledged new heat recovery system based on the prototype.

 The project is using a custom-made wind tunnel to create a comprehensive resource of test data and further validate the computational models and selection software.
 This novel technology has the potential to benefit the wider food and drink manufacturing industry, which presents a considerable opportunity for all.

-Sheffield Hallam seemed best suited to our needs – lateral thinkers and able to work around our budget and timescale.
-The initial work exceeded our expectations and we have since established a close working relationship with the team – they are our 'go-to-guys' for any viability or improvement studies and CFD modelling.
+'Sheffield Hallam seemed best suited to our needs – lateral thinkers able to work around and support our vision.
+The initial work exceeded our expectations and we have since established a close working relationship with the team – they are our 'go-to-guys' for any viability or improvement studies, computational modelling and business development support.'